xcollantes/portfolio/articles/portfolio.md

 ## Planning

-The motivation for creating a portfolio website is driven by the diversity of interests and technical ability I have been accumulating over the years.
+The motivation for creating a portfolio website is driven by the need to show context of the diversity of interests and technical ability I have accumulated over the last 8+ years professionally and personally.

 ### Requirements

-Bring context to history of work.
+- User can find detailed context on a past work or project in
+- Modern UX and UI practices

 ### Goals